 When planning your garden pots, think beyond annuals.
 Trees, shrubs and perennials are worth experimenting with and will reward you with years of maintenance-free, beautiful plantings.
 Transplant to larger pots, as needed.
 Happy gardening!

-Here is a great article on growing trees in containers from Houzz:
+Here are 2 great articles on growing trees in containers from Houzz: